 The Nao Victoria moored in Tazones in September 2017 for several days.
 While in the area, you might also want to enjoy the views from the panoramic terrace Mirador del Fitu.
 Otherwise, the natural phenomena Bufones de Pria is not far away.

-The Nao Victoria is back in Asturias from Wednesday 4th to Wednesday 11th July 2018 in the near town city of Aviles.
+The Nao Victoria visited Asturias again from Wednesday 4th to Wednesday 11th July 2018 in the near town city of Aviles.
 The vessel moored at the cruise dock near the Niemeyer Center.
-Visiting hours are 10:00 to 21:00 with tickets available online at the Nao Victoria Foundation web page.
+Furthermore, Nao Victoria will visit Gijon for the Maritime Festival from Wednesday 19th to Sunday 23rd September 2018.
+Visiting hours at El Musel Port are 10:00 to 19:00 with tickets available online at the Nao Victoria Foundation web page.

 Additionally, please visit our calendar section for more suggestions on things to do in Gijon and nearby.
 Enjoy!